agl-alexglopez/heap-allocator-workshop/README.md

 }heap_node_t;
 ```

 Over the course of an allocator there are many free blocks of the same size that arise and cannot be coalesced because they are not directly next to one another.
-When coalescing left and right, we may still have a uniquely sized node to delete, resulting in the normal O(logN) deletion operations.
-However, if the block that we coalesce is a duplicate, we are garunteed O(1) time to absorb and free the node from the doubly linked list.
+When coalescing left and right, we may still have a uniquely sized node to delete, resulting in the normal $\Theta(lgN)$ deletion operations.
+However, if the block that we coalesce is a duplicate, we are garunteed $\Theta(1)$ time to absorb and free the node from the doubly linked list.
 Here is one of the core functions for coalescing that shows just how easy it is with the help of our enum to switch between referring to nodes as nodes in a tree and links in a list.

 ```c
 /* @brief free_coalesced_node  a specialized version of node freeing when we find a neighbor we